NLP-RL/PPMD/README.md

 #### Full Paper: https://aclanthology.org/2022.aacl-main.76.pdf

-### Experiment

-### Full Dataset Access

-We provide the dataset for research and academic purposes.
-To request access to the dataset, please follow the instructions below:

-1. **Fill Out the Request Form**: To access the corpus, you need to submit a request through our [Google Form](https://forms.gle/C5q7jDprPGsCuYcD6).

-2. **Review and Approval**: After submitting the form, your request will be reviewed.
-If approved, you will receive an email with a link to download the dataset.

-3. **Terms of Use**: By requesting access, you agree to:
-    - Use the dataset solely for non-commercial, educational, and research purposes.
-    - Not use the dataset for any commercial activities.
-    - Attribute the creators of this resource in any works (publications, presentations, or other public dissemination) utilizing the dataset.
-    - Not disseminate the dataset without prior permission from the appropriate authorities.

 ### Citation Information
 If you find this code useful in your research, please consider citing:
 ~~~~